J-Ramalho/industRial/docs/12_glossary.md

 ## MSA

+It is a fact that different communities utilize different methodologies and terminologies on the domain of measurement uncertainty.
+Unfortunately these differences are still too often overlapping, see @Muelaner2015 for detailed comparison.

-The definitions below are based on the articles on @minitab_gagernR which itself is based on the @AIAG2010.
+In our text we opt for the industry terminology, in particular to the norm [ISO 5725](https://www.iso.org/obp/ui/#iso:std:11833:en), the practical application guides from @AIAG2010 and some articles on @minitab_gagernR which itself is based on the AIAG guidelines.

 Variance components assess the amount of variation contributed by each source of measurement error, plus the contribution of part-to-part variability.
+The sum of the individual variance components equals the total variation.

 **total gage r&R:** the sum of the repeatability and the reproducibility variance components.